stuartellis/sve-personal-website/content/articles/task-runner.md

 To validate Task files on the command-line, use [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/index.html).
 The _check-jsonschema_ tool automatically includes the schema for Task files.
 The [yamllint](https://yamllint.readthedocs.io) command-line tool provides format and quality checks for all types of YAML file.

-The _check-jsonschema_ and _yamllint_ projects also provide Git hooks for [prek](https://prek.j178.dev/) and [pre-commit](https://pre-commit.com).
+The _check-jsonschema_ and _yamllint_ projects also provide Git hooks for [prek](https://prek.j178.dev/) and [prek](https://prek.com).
 The next section explains how to configure these tools so that Task files are automatically checked before changes are committed to source control.

-### Maintaining Task files with prek or pre-commit
+### Maintaining Task files with prek or prek

 To automate the maintenance of Task files in your project, add Git hooks for a formatter and linters.
-The most popular tools for managing hooks are [prek](https://prek.j178.dev/) and [pre-commit](https://pre-commit.com/).
-The [prek](https://prek.j178.dev/) tool supersedes [pre-commit](https://pre-commit.com/).
-It can use hooks that are written for `pre-commit`, and works with existing `pre-commit` project configurations.
+The most popular tools for managing hooks are [prek](https://prek.j178.dev/) and [prek](https://prek.com/).
+The [prek](https://prek.j178.dev/) tool supersedes [prek](https://prek.com/).
+It can use hooks that are written for `prek`, and works with existing `prek` project configurations.

-Here is an example `.pre-commit-config.yaml` configuration file:
+Here is an example `.prek-config.yaml` configuration file:

 ```yaml
 - repo: https://github.com/rbubley/mirrors-prettier